Importance Weighted Generative Networks: Abstract

 \section{Abstract}

-Deep generative networks can simulate from a complex target distribution, by minimizing a loss with respect to samples from that distribution.
-However, often we do not have direct access to our target distribution---our data may be subject to sample selection bias, or may be from a different but related distribution.
-We present methods based on \textit{importance weighting} that can estimate the loss with respect to a target distribution, \textit{even if we cannot access that distribution directly}, in a variety of settings.
-These estimators, which differentially weight the contribution of data to the loss function, offer both theoretical guarantees and impressive empirical performance.
+While deep generative networks can simulate from complex data distributions, their utility can be hindered by limitations on the data available for training.
+Specifically, the training data distribution may differ from the target sampling distribution due to sample selection bias, or because the training data comes from a different but related distribution.
+We present methods to accommodate this difference via \textit{importance weighting}, which allow us to estimate a loss function with respect to a target distribution \textit{even if we cannot access that distribution directly}.
+These estimators, which differentially weight the contribution of data to the loss function, offer theoretical guarantees that heuristic approaches lack, while giving impressive empirical performance in a variety of settings.